friendlymustache/KhanAcademyInterview/README.md

 - It could be useful to add in another parameter to approximate_infection that took into account the importance of variation in the sizes of the components we infected (it may be more important to try out a new version of the site on classrooms of various sizes than to target a specific number of users)
 - An actual GUI for viewing and manipulating the graph; something that lets users select individual or multiple nodes and manipulate them.
 Nodes with different versions could have different colors, etc.
 - Integration with an actual database -- this would help us reduce space complexity, as we'd be able to store coach-student edges in their own table (so that each edge is stored only once) without significantly slowing down the process of finding adjacent users.
 A table containing user information would also be significantly better than a single dict mapping user
+- More testing - a test for each method in the Graph and User classes would be ideal.